atallah3/Apple-Pie-/README.md

 ## Key Features

 - **Interactive Gameplay**: Players can guess letters to form the correct word, with immediate feedback on their guesses.
-- **Visual Feedback**: The game visually represents the player's progress using an image, where incorrect guesses are penalized.
+- **Visual Feedback**: The game visually represents the player's progress using an image.
 - **Score Tracking**: The game tracks the number of wins and losses, encouraging players to improve their scores.

 ## Technologies and Tools